top of page

 Tips for the long run

 • The long run should make up 20-25% of your weekly mileage.
-If you run 40 miles per week then you long run can be 8-10 miles or if you run 100 miles per week then your long run should be 20-25 miles.
-But, this is just a guideline and should not be stuck to if it does not work for you.
-If you are someone who can not handle high mileage but still want the benefits of doing a good long run, then just build up your long run slowly and feel free to ignore this rule.
+If you run 40 miles per week then your long run can be 8-10 miles or if you run 100 miles per week then your long run should be 20-25 miles.
+But, this is just a guideline and should not be stuck if it does not work for you.
+If you are someone who can not handle high mileage but still wants the benefits of doing a good long run, then just build up your long run slowly and feel free to ignore this rule.

 • Don't take on any calories throughout your run.
-You should not be consuming calories during your long run as this delays you becoming glycogen depleted and therefore decreases some of the benefits of your long run workout.
+You should not be consuming calories during your long run as this delays you becoming glycogen-depleted and therefore decreases some of the benefits of your long-run workout.

-Anyway, I hope this guide has been clear enough to help you understand how the long run can benefit your performance, I wish for you to be consistent with your long runs and see it as the workout which can help to prevent plateaus.
+Anyway, I hope this guide has been clear enough to help you understand how the long run can benefit your performance, I wish for you to be consistent with your long runs and see it as the workout that can help to prevent plateaus.

 Comments